Why Bone Volume, Graft Type, and Material Quality Matter for Implant Success

 While traumatic extractions can destroy the buccal plate, anatomical bone deficiencies are more frequently the root cause of inadequate bone volume.

 Research shows that bone loss after extraction may reach up to 1.5–2 mm vertically and 3.8 mm horizontally within just six months.
-To prevent this, using a grafting material such as Vitality Bone allograft is critical to establish the ideal site for implant placement.
+To prevent this, using a grafting material such as Vitality Bone is critical to establish the ideal site for implant placement.

 Hard tissue engineering, or bone regeneration, is widely performed by oral surgeons and implant specialists to reconstruct the alveolar ridge either before or during implant procedures.